 - Optional additions include 1/2 cup each of chopped nuts and/or vegan chocolate chips.

-- Store this chocolate black bean cake in an airtight container in the fridge for up to five days or freeze it for up to six months.
+- Store this cake in an airtight container in the fridge for up to five days or freeze it for up to three months.